 The Benefits Of POS Apps + How To Integrate Them With The Shopify App Bridge

-Very often, online merchants find it difficult to make technology decisions that can grow their business.
+In the past, before Shopify introduced the Shopify app bridge, – very often, online merchants would find it difficult to make technology decisions.
 This is part of the reason Shopify started: to take the stress out of building Point of Sale (POS) apps.
 However, with stores moving into new premises both online and in the brick-and-mortar world, the questions on how to handle POS transactions have come bubbling up to the surface.

 How you use your POS app will be specific to your business, so before even beginning to look at the App Bridge, determine where you use your POS app.
 Most sellers use POS apps for up to four things: administration, adding to cart, editing the cart, and completing an order.

 - Reduce administration time